Darracq and Company London: Talbot-Darracq

-Following the inclusion of Clément Talbot in the S T D group Suresnes products were branded Talbot-Darracq but the word Darracq was dropped in 1922.
-Cars made by Automobiles Talbot imported from France to England were renamed Darracq —for the first two years they were badged Talbot Darracq— to avoid confusion with the English Clément-Talbot products.
+Following the inclusion of Clément Talbot in the S.T.D. group Suresnes products were branded Talbot-Darracq, but the name Darracq was dropped from this combination in 1922.
+Cars made by Automobiles Talbot imported from France to England were renamed Darracq — for the first two years they were badged Talbot Darracq— to avoid confusion with the English Clément-Talbot products.

-They were imported and sold in England by Darracq Motor Engineering Company Limited.
+They were imported and sold in England by Darracq Motor Engineering Company.